Welcome to Positive Changes Counseling Center.

 Abbie offers virtual teletherapy.

-Dina Varsalone MS, LGPC
+Dina Varsalone MS, LCPC, ADHD- CCSP

-Master of Science in Applied Psychology; Certificate in Professional Counseling; Licensed
+Master of Science in Applied Psychology; Certificate in Professional Counseling;

-Graduate Professional Counselor
+Licensed Certified Professional Counselor

 Dina works with children, teens, and adults.

 Dina blends her experience as an educator with her training as a therapist to create a positive, nurturing environment for clients.
 Dina’s lifelong love of the arts is incorporated in the approach she uses as she combines expressive modalities to encourage clients’ comfort in exploring past and present experiences as well as considering the possibility of change and growth.
 Poetry, art based, play based, music, and movement find their way into Dina’s client centered, strength-based approach.
 Her favorite approaches include Narrative therapy, Cognitive Behavioral Therapy (CBT), Solution Focused Therapy, Motivational Interviewing (MI), Exposure Therapy (ERP), Acceptance and Commitment Therapy (ACT) and Mindfulness.
-Her areas of experience and interest include anxiety; depression; adjustment disorders; attachment disorders; obsessive compulsive disorders; body image issues; self-harm; grief/lost; self-esteem issues; trauma; learning differences; social skills, peer relationship challenges; gender identity issues; and family conflict.
+Her areas of experience and interest include ADHD, Executive Function challenges; anxiety; depression; adjustment disorders; attachment disorders; obsessive compulsive disorders; body image issues; self-harm; grief/lost; self-esteem issues; trauma; learning differences; social skills, peer relationship challenges; gender identity issues; and family conflict.

 Dina is under the supervision of Debbie Disney, LCSW-C.